lsterzinger/2021-ncar-esds-wip/README.md

 jupyter lab
 ```
+_Tip: use mamba instead of conda for a faster environment solve_

 ## Interactive Notebook Links
 If desired, the notebook can be run online using Binder/Pangeo.
 These will probably be much slower than running on a local machine.